-WHEREAS, by Resolution No. 59 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 564 for the purchase and installation of a real property tax collection and delinquency enforcement software system for the Department of Finance; and
+WHEREAS, by Resolution No. 111 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 568 for the purchase and installation of electric bus charging equipment for the Department of Public Transportation; and

-WHEREAS, said capital project, as proposed, has been determined to be a Type II Action which as such, such regulations state will not result in any significant adverse effect on the environment; and
+WHEREAS, said capital project, as proposed, have been determined to be Type II Actions pursuant to the regulations of the New York State Department of Environmental Conservation promulgated pursuant to the State Environmental Quality Review Act, which regulations state that Type II Actions will not have a significant effect on the environment; and

 WHEREAS, it is now desired to authorize the financing of such capital project; now, therefore be it

 RESOLVED, by the affirmative vote of not less than two-thirds of the total voting strength of the County Legislature of the County of Ulster, New York, as follows:

 Section 1.
 The County’s share of the cost of the purchase and installation of electric bus charging infrastructure on the UCAT premises located at 1 Danny Circle, Kingston, New York, including incidental expenses in connection therewith, in and for the County of Ulster, New York, is hereby authorized at a maximum estimated cost of $256,606.00.